Media portrayals of transgender people: Painting

 "Chevalier d'Eon" originally painted by French artist Jean-Laurent Mosnier (1743–1808) and presented at the Royal Academy in 1791, was recreated by Thomas Stuart.
 The painting portrayed Chevalier d'Eon, born as Charles Geneviève Louis Auguste André Timothée d'Éon de Beaumont.
 Despite conservative gender norms in the 18th century, she was accepted as a woman into society, serving the King and playing a key role in negotiating peace that ended the Seven Years War.
-Not only was she accepted into society, a rare celebration for the LGBTQ+ community at the time, she was also praised and celebrated, featured in other paintings such as "The Fencing Match between Chevalier de Saint-George and the Chevalier d'Eon" by Alexandre-Auguste Robineaue c.
-1787–1789.

 Ria Brodell's 2016 piece "Captain Wright" c.
 1834, gouache on paper at 11 by 17 inches is featured in the collection at the Davis Museum at Wellesley College.
 Mr. Wright and his wife lived at Kennington Lane with a respectable reputation, known for his jovial personality, love for rabbits, and frequent presence at the nearby pubs.
 On Sunday, December 14, 1834, an extraordinary discovery was published in the London newspaper, The Bell's New Weekly Messenger; Mr. Wright's body, examined after his death, had possessed woman genitalia, marking his biological sex as female.
 Mr. Wright was referred to as a "creature" in the article, and people speculated the motivation behind his identity.
-Ria Brodell created a series of paintings called "Butch Heroes," attempting to reveal names in our history "who were assigned female at birth but whose gender presentation was more masculine than feminine."
+Ria Brodell created a series of paintings called "Butch Heroes", attempting to reveal names in our history "who were assigned female at birth but whose gender presentation was more masculine than feminine".
 Brodell highlights, "[t]hough some could be identified today with the terms 'lesbian,' 'transgender,' 'nonbinary,' 'genderqueer,' etc., these myriad LGBTQIA terms were not available to them during their lifetimes.
-Since it is impossible to know exactly how each person would self-identify using today's terminology, I view this project as an ongoing effort to document a shared history within the LGBTQIA community."
+Since it is impossible to know exactly how each person would self-identify using today's terminology, I view this project as an ongoing effort to document a shared history within the LGBTQIA community".